 A: Traditional landline systems are time-tested solutions and boast a high level of reliability.
 But the problem is that new options are no longer built, which means that new technology is rarely being developed for landline systems.
 Whilst you can still have plenty of useful features such as call transferring, intercom, and call queuing, these add-ons can quickly escalate in cost – especially if a technician is required to come out and install the necessary lines.
 Besides, as traditional landline systems increasingly losing support, finding experts to service these types of systems will become more and more difficult.

 Q: Can’t my employees and I use our mobile phones for business purposes?

-A: It is definitely possible if you’re investing in a VoIP system for small business.
-Using a VoIP system that offers softphone application like Yeastar will allow you to turn your mobile devices into fully-featured office extension.
+A: It is definitely possible if you’re investing in a VoIP system for small businesses.
+Using a VoIP system that offers softphone applications like Yeastar will allow you to turn your mobile devices into a fully-featured office extension.
 You can reach your office phone functionality anywhere and always present a professional image.

 Q: Can remote employees access a business phone system?

 A: Cloud-based VoIP systems for small businesses give users the freedom to take and make business calls from anywhere, even without the need for a business-dedicated cell phone.
 On-premises VoIP systems typically allow for remote extension registration and offer plenty of mobility features for users to remain productive remotely.